cfe-lab/Kive/INSTALL.md

 get back to your regular prompt.

-On a Mac, the PostgreSQL database defaults to accept connections from any user, so you are finished.
+On a Mac, the PostgreSQL database defaults to accept connections from any user, so you are finished creating the database.
 On Ubuntu or CentOS, however, the default is to only accept connections from system users.
 To allow the shipyard database user to connect, you have to change the [authentication setting][pg_hba] in PostgreSQL's configuration file.
 Replace 9.3 with whichever version you have.